mattjohnsonpint/SimpleImpersonation/README.md

 2.0.0

 - Issue #14 - Throws a more useful exception.
 (This is a breaking change if you were previously parsing the error code out of the message string).

+2.0.1

+- Issue #17 - Adds the `NativeError` code to the exception.